WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 ## Step 3: Prepare the Watson Data Platform Application

  > Go back to your Bluemix account.
-It should still be opened in your browser and you should be on the Cloudant NoSQL DB launch page.
+It should still be opened in your browser and you should be logged in and on the Cloudant NoSQL DB launch page.

 <img src="./media/Step3-image-01.png" />

-1. **Select** the "Databases" tab from on the left side menu.
+1. **Select** the Hamburger in the top left corner of Bluemix to view the Bluemix menu items.

 <img src="./media/Step3-image-02.png" />

-2. **Select** "Create Databases" from the top navigation bar.
+2. **Select** the "Apps" meu item.

 <img src="./media/Step3-image-03.png" />

-3. **Enter** "greatoutdoors" (in lowercase, database names are case sensitive) for the database name.
+3. **Select** the "Dashboard" sub-menu to get back to your Bluemix dashboard.

 6. Click on the “**Connections**” tab in the top navigation bar when staging is complete.